neilvanbeinum/project_sheriff/src/sheriff-notes.md

 date:   2022-12-04 17:14:01 +0700

 notes:
+  - 7/1 - session at Saigon Climbing Centre, managed 3 V4s but the ones tried after felt so hard.
+Felt really frustrated with how quickly I tire after a few moves.
+Not sure how I can improve on that.
   - 6/1 - 20 minute run in Saigon.
 3km walking.
 Despite tiredness level 1/5.
   - 1/1 - 30 minute run in Hoi An.
 Feels good to have been active.
   - 30/12 - The psyche is low.. feeling fairly sluggish and inactive.
 Could do with a run.
 In a cold climate at the moment which is not great for POTS - just want to lie down and keep warm.
 Last couple of sessions felt a bit strange - am I over an initial stage of noticeable improvement?
 Being abroad without a home-base also makes steady progress tricky.
 Aiming to do a run in the next couple of days.